Bruno Fernandes: 2020–2021: Individual success and Europa League final

 On 26 September, Fernandes scored his first goal of the season against Brighton & Hove Albion in the 100th minute of a 3–2 win at the Amex Stadium; it was one of the latest goals in Premier League history, and came after referee Chris Kavanagh had blown the final whistle, before a video assistant referee awarded United a penalty which Fernandes converted.
 On 7 November, Fernandes scored a brace and provided an assist against Everton to secure a 3–1 away win.
 He was named Premier League Player of the Month for November in recognition of his four goals and one assist that month, and again in December after scoring three goals and providing four assists in that month, becoming the first player to win the award four times in a single calendar year.
 He scored one goal and made two assists in United's Premier League record-equalling 9–0 home win against Southampton on 2 February 2021.
 He finished third in terms of top goalscorers in the league with 18 goals and second among the top assist providers with 12.

-In April, a day after Manchester United had announced their plan to quit the UEFA Champions League to join the European Super League along with 11 other clubs, Fernandes became the first potential European Super League player to comment on this, stating his disapproval: "Dreams can't be [bought]."
-By the next day, Manchester United withdrew from the European Super League, which was also announced to be "suspended" that day, amid a backlash from players, managers, football institutions, politicians, fans and the media.
+In April, a day after United had announced their plan to join the European Super League along with 11 other clubs, Fernandes became the first potential European Super League player to comment on this, stating his disapproval: "Dreams can't be [bought]."
+By the next day, United withdrew from the prospective league, which was also announced to be "suspended" that day, amid a backlash from players, managers, football institutions, politicians, fans and the media.
 On 29 April, he scored twice and assisted two more goals in a 6–2 home win over Roma in the first leg of the Europa League semi-finals; and provided an assist in a 3–2 defeat in the return leg, which allowed United to advance to the final 8–5 on aggregate.
 On 18 May, he was named as the winner of the Sir Matt Busby Player of the Year award for the second successive season.
-On 26 May, Manchester United drew 1–1 against Villarreal after extra-time, in the Europa League Final, but eventually lost on penalties, despite Fernandes netting his spot kick in the shoot-out.
+On 26 May, United drew 1–1 against Villarreal after extra-time, in the Europa League Final, but eventually lost on penalties, despite Fernandes netting his spot kick in the shoot-out.